Andrewske/idea-board/README.md

 To sort ideas by creation date or alphabetically, click the corresponding button in the top left corner of the board.

+You can tab through to access text areas and the submit button

+Ctrl+Enter will submit a new item

 ## Testing

 The project includes a suite of tests that can be run using yarn test.
 These tests cover the functionality of creating, editing, and deleting ideas, as well as sorting by date and alphabetically.